Tigers vs. Marlins Player Props Betting Odds

-Player props are listed for Luis Arraez and Spencer Torkelson, among others, when the Miami Marlins host the Detroit Tigers at LoanDepot park on Friday at 6:40 PM ET.
+Player prop bet odds for Luis Arraez, Spencer Torkelson and others are available when the Miami Marlins host the Detroit Tigers at LoanDepot park on Saturday at 4:10 PM ET.

 Bet on this matchup or its props with BetMGM!